 How to apply for the YES program?

-The mandatory selection interview will be in April 2018 in Brussels (date to be confirmed).
+The mandatory selection interview will be at the beginning of May in Brussels (date to be confirmed).

 Together with your application form, we will ask you to send the following documents in English and by electronic means only to email@example.com:

 Please kindly provide the above documents in one document file.

 Please keep it summarized as much as possible.

 For more details on the YES program:

 Coordinator for Belgium: